AstroMined/pygithub-mcp-server/docs/progress.md

   - [ ] Connection handling

 ## Current Status
 Core implementation completed and operational with synchronous operations.
 Package renamed and published to GitHub repository.
 Server successfully connects and processes MCP tool requests.
 Initial testing shows improved reliability with synchronous approach.
-The create_issue tool demonstrates our improved parameter handling patterns, using kwargs for optional parameters and proper object conversion.
-Focus now on implementing remaining issue operations following these established patterns, along with PyPI publication, testing, optimization, and feature expansion.
+All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
+Each tool follows established patterns for kwargs handling and object conversion.
+Focus now on testing with MCP Inspector, PyPI publication, optimization, and feature expansion.

 ### Priorities
 1. Prepare for PyPI publication